bigkahuna1uk/clojure-bdd/README.md

 # clojure-bdd
-Examples of using Cucumber with Clojure
+Examples of using Cucumber with Clojure.

+This is a continuation of the BDD guide by [gphillipp] (https://github.com/gphilipp/bdd-guide-clojure) so I can experiment.